KaneNoo/CleverAlgorithms-Python/README.md

 So, all directories, save for `python`, are not to be taken as updated.

-Under the `python` directory, the code listings are sorted by chapter and are named after the name used by the book (e.g., Random Search of Chapter 2 is `python/2 Stochastic Algorithms/random_search.py`).
-At the beginning of each file is a docstring describing the algorithm and some notes on the code listing itself.
+Under the `python` directory, the code listings are sorted by chapter and are named after the name used by the book (e.g., Random Search of Chapter 2 is `python/2_Stochastic_Algorithms/random_search.py`).
+At the beginning of each file, I note the chapter and section in the book in which the algorithm can be found (e.g., Random Search is noted as 2.2).
+The docstring also contains a description the algorithm and some notes on the code listing itself.
 These were taken directly from the book, unless noted.

 # Technical Specs